 Of course, one or both of the parties may well be experiencing other difficulties in their life (see headings for Individuals above) which may have caused or contributed to the current difficulties in relating.
-These issues would also be (appropriately) brought into the counselling, but sometimes it can be helpful for that person also to have individual therapy with someone else.
+These issues would also, where appropriate, be brought into the counselling, but sometimes it can be helpful for that person to have individual therapy with another therapist at the same time.

 Couple counselling can be an extremely helpful space in which to identify events, feelings, beliefs, misunderstandings and patterns of behaviour which contribute to the present difficulties.
-Many couples report that being in the calm contained presence of an impartial third party, and the offer of insight into what is going on, has helped them to move out of their impasse.
+Many couples report that being in the calm contained presence of an impartial third party, and the offer of insight into what is going on, has helped them to see different perspectives and to move out of their current difficulties.

 Training, qualifications & experience